Lorne, Victoria: History

-By 1922, the Great Ocean Road was extended to Lorne, making the town much more accessible.
+By 1922, the Great Ocean Road was extended to Lorne.
 The first passenger road service to Geelong was established in 1924 and guesthouses began to appear after 1930.

 Lorne Magistrates' Court closed on 1 October 1984.

 Tourism

 Mountjoy Parade, part of the Great Ocean Road and the main street of Lorne.
 The Lorne Theatre can be seen on the right hand side of the street.

-Popular local activities include traditional beach pursuits such as family bathing and surfing, as well as pier fishing for barracuda, whiting, and trevally.
+Popular local activities include traditional beach pursuits such as family bathing and surfing at the main beach, as well as pier fishing for barracuda, whiting, and trevally.
 Teddy's Lookout lies at the end of George Street on the town's southern outskirts and offers fine views over the town, coastline, and Great Ocean Road.
 The Great Otway National Park is nearby; the Erskine River, which rises in the park and contains the Erskine Falls, has its mouth at Lorne.